vocdoni/docs/src/architecture/general.md

 Vocdoni defines an open architecture and the protocols to empower large communities to exercise full democracy with the aforementioned guarantees.

-A functional implementation of Vocdoni, at the protocol layer, relies on a set of **Decentralized** services: A public Ethereum blockchain, Gateways, Voting Blockchain Miners, Oracles, and decentralized storage systems<br/>
+A functional implementation of Vocdoni, at the protocol layer, relies on a set of **Decentralized** services: A public Ethereum blockchain, Gateways, a Census Service, Voting Blockchain Miners, Oracles, and decentralized storage systems<br/>

 ## Service architecture